1919 Ohio State Buckeyes football team

 The 1919 Ohio State Buckeyes football team represented Ohio State University in the 1919 college football season.
 The Buckeyes compiled a 6–1 record.
 Outscoring opponents 176–12, the Buckeyes scored their first 133 points in the first three games.
 This season represents the first time Ohio State beat Michigan in the rivalry.

+Despite being in the Western Conference (Big Ten) together since 1913, this season had the first matchup between Ohio State and Purdue.